Types of Personal Injuries

 Personal Injury Lawsuits

 In situations where another party is found legally responsible for a personal injury, a personal injury lawsuit can be filed against that party for economic and non-economic damages.
-In some cases, the lawsuit will go to trial but in many cases a settlement can be achieved without going to court.
+In some cases, the lawsuit will go to trial but in many cases, a settlement can be achieved without going to court.

 What are Economic and Non-Economic Damages?

-Economic damages include loss of current wages, loss of future earnings, past and future medical expenses, cost to repair or replace items, out-of-pocket expenses, and anything else that has a verifiable monetary amount attached to it.
+Economic damages include loss of current wages, loss of future earnings, past and future medical expenses, the cost to repair or replace items, out-of-pocket expenses, and anything else that has a verifiable monetary amount attached to it.
 There is no financial limit to the amount of damages a plaintiff can recover, provided the plaintiff can show the economic damages are reasonable.

 Non-economic damages are those that do not have a monetary amount but still affect the victim’s quality of life and are the result of the personal injury.
 These include emotional distress, pain, inconvenience, and loss of enjoyment of life.
 Under California law, personal injury plaintiffs are subject to a maximum amount regarding non-economic damages they can be awarded.
 That amount is based on the amount of economic damages they received.